BigDataBiology/SemiBin/docs/index.md

 ### Single sample binning

-Single sample binning means binning each sample into genomes after independently assembling.
-This mode allows for parallel binning of samples, but it do not use co-abundance information across samples.
+Single sample binning means that each sample is assembled and binned independently.

+This mode allows for parallel binning of samples and avoid cross-sample chimeras, but it does not use co-abundance information across samples.

 ### Co-assembly binning

-Co-assembly binning means samples are co-assembled first and binning later.
-This mode can generate better contigs and use co-abundance information, but co-assembly will lead to intersample chimeric contigs and binning based on co-assembly can not retain sample specific variation.
+Co-assembly binning means samples are co-assembled first (as if the pool of samples were a single sample) and binned later.

+This mode can generate better contigs (especially from species that are at a low abundance in any individual sample) and use co-abundance information, but co-assembly can lead to intersample chimeric contigs and binning based on co-assembly dows not retain sample specific variation.
+It is appropriate when the samples are very similar.

-### Multi-samples binning
+### Multi-sample binning

-Multi-samples binning means multiple samples are assembled individually.
-Then these contigs are concatenated together and mapping reads to the concatenated contig from each sample.
-Then binning for every sample with abundance information from all samples.
-This mode can use  co-abundance information and retain the sample-specific variation at the same time.
-But this mode requires more computation resource.
-It takes more time when mapping reads back to the concatenated  fasta file.
+With multi-sample binning, multiple samples are assembled and binned individually, but _information from multiple samples is used together_.
+This mode can use co-abundance information and retain sample-specific variation at the same time.
+However, it has increased computational costs.

+This mode is implemented by concatenating the contigs assembled from the individual samples together and then mapping reads from each sample to this concatenated database.

 ## Commands